 \section{Discussion}\label{sec:crowd.discussion}

 Label aggregation is a critical component of crowdsourcing and ensemble learning strategies.
-Many generic label aggregation algorithms fall short because they do not account for the varying reliability of the annotators.
+Many generic label aggregation algorithms fall short because they do not account for the varying reliability of the workers.
 In this work, we introduced a new method for crowd labeling aggregation termed as Crowd-Certain.
-This technique effectively leverages uncertainty measurements to refine the aggregation of labels obtained from multiple annotators.
-Through an extensive comparative analysis, it was shown to yield higher accuracy in label aggregation against ground truth, particularly in settings where only a limited number of annotators are available.
+This technique effectively leverages uncertainty measurements to refine the aggregation of labels obtained from multiple workers.
+Through an extensive comparative analysis, it was shown to yield higher accuracy in label aggregation against ground truth, particularly in settings where only a limited number of workers are available.
 This advantage over established methods such as Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene demonstrates the potential of the proposed method in enhancing the reliability of label aggregation in crowdsourcing and ensemble learning applications.

-Our approach is distinguished by its application of a weighted soft majority voting scheme, where the weights are determined based on the level of uncertainty associated with each annotator's labels.
-Importantly, the proposed technique takes into account the possibility of consistently inaccurate annotators and includes measures to penalize them (shown in Eq.~\ref{eq:crowd.eq.10.consistency-penalized}), thus ensuring the credibility of the computed weights $\omega_{\alpha}^{(k)}$.
-The calculated weights follow a pre-set ground-truth accuracy closely, highlighting the effectiveness of the technique in capturing the quality of annotators' labels.
+Our approach is distinguished by its application of a weighted soft majority voting scheme, where the weights are determined based on the level of uncertainty associated with each worker's labels.
+Importantly, the proposed technique takes into account the possibility of consistently inaccurate workers and includes measures to penalize them (shown in Eq.~\ref{eq:crowd.eq.10.consistency-penalized}), thus ensuring the credibility of the computed weights $\omega_{\alpha}^{(k)}$.
+The calculated weights follow a pre-set ground-truth accuracy closely, highlighting the effectiveness of the technique in capturing the quality of workers' labels.
 Moreover, the Crowd-Certain technique demonstrates an appreciable capability to generate confidence scores that accompany each aggregated label, offering an extended context that can be invaluable in practical applications.

 In this study, we evaluated various techniques for aggregating crowd-sourced labels and measuring the confidence scores associated with these labels.
-This evaluation involved two key metrics: Expected Calibration Error (ECE) and Brier Score Loss for the evaluation of confidence scores, as well as three metrics: accuracy, AUC, and F1 score used to evaluate the aggregated labels.
+This evaluation involved two key metrics: ECE and Brier Score for the evaluation of confidence scores, as well as three metrics: accuracy, AUC, and F1 score for the evaluation of the aggregated labels ($\nu$).
 These metrics assessed different facets of model performance: calibration and sharpness of the confidence scores, and the performance of the aggregated labels against the ground truth.
-By comparison to existing methodologies, which rely on the use of actual crowd labels, our method demonstrates superior performance across a variety of datasets, yielding higher average accuracy rates.
-Furthermore, our experiments, which involved varying the number of annotators, demonstrated that Crowd-Certain consistently outperforms the benchmark methods in all scenarios, irrespective of the number of annotators involved.
-This indicates that our approach is not only accurate and efficient, but also highly robust and adaptable to a range of settings, showing consistent improvements across different numbers of annotators.
+By comparison to existing methodologies, our method demonstrates superior performance across a variety of datasets, yielding higher average accuracy rates.
+Furthermore, our experiments, which involved varying the number of workers, demonstrated that Crowd-Certain consistently outperforms the benchmark methods in all scenarios, irrespective of the number of workers involved.
+This indicates that our approach is not only accurate and efficient, but also highly robust and adaptable to a range of settings, showing consistent improvements across different numbers of workers.

-Significantly, our technique introduces an advantageous property by assigning a single weight to each annotator for all instances in the dataset.
-Moreover, the application of predicted probabilities in our method, denoted as $\eta_{\alpha}^{(i,k)}$, allows for the reuse of trained classifiers on future sample data, which eliminates the need for recurrent simulation processes.
-This presents a distinct advantage over conventional techniques, which require computationally expensive and time-consuming repeated simulations for every new dataset~\cite{tao_Label_2020}.
-It's worth noting that the novel Crowd-Certain method is not only superior in terms of average accuracy, but also shows a consistent outperforming across all tested datasets.
+Significantly, our technique introduces an advantageous property by assigning a single weight ($\omega_{\alpha}^{(k)}$ for class $k$) to each worker $\alpha$ for all instances in the dataset.
+Moreover, the application of predicted probabilities ($\eta_{\alpha}^{(i,k)}$) in our method, allows for the reuse of trained classifiers on future sample data, which eliminates the need for recurrent simulation processes.
+This presents a distinct advantage over conventional techniques, which require computationally expensive and time-consuming repeated simulations for every new dataset.
+It's worth noting that the Crowd-Certain is not only superior in terms of average accuracy (Figures~\ref{fig:crowd.accuracy_per_worker} and \ref{fig:crowd.Fig.accuracy_all_datasets_workers}), but also shows a consistent outperforming across all tested datasets.
 This consistency is evident even when considering variance in dataset characteristics, such as `kr-vs-kp', `mushroom', `spambase', and `tic-tac-toe', further attesting to the robustness and versatility of our approach.